Relating the topology of Dirac Hamiltonians to quantum geometry: When the quantum metric dictates Chern numbers and winding numbers: Introduction

 We describe below how these inequalities can be saturated, and we illustrate how they can be used in practice so as to deduce the topological nature of exotic quantum matter from quantum-metric measurements.

 This article is organized as follows: Section~\ref{section:math} introduces the general framework of Dirac Hamiltonians, setting the focus on their geometric and topological properties using the language of differential forms.
 More explicit relations between the quantum metric, the components of the Berry curvature and the Chern numbers are then specified in Section~\ref{section:gapped_not_chiral} for the case of topological insulators without chiral symmetry.
 Chiral insulators, which are characterized by winding numbers, are then treated in Section~\ref{section:gapped_chiral}.
 Topological semimetals are eventually discussed in Section~\ref{section:weyl}.
 Each Section illustrates our general formula based on concrete and emblematic models of topological matter.
+We finally illustrate the implications of our metric-curvature relations for quantum metrology, where the quantum metric is known to quantify the metrological potential of quantum states via the Cramér-Rao bound~\cite{braunstein1994statistical,liu:19}.
 Our concluding remarks are presented in Section~\ref{section:conclusion}.